 Songs for soprano, etude #1

 In the photo series Songs for soprano, etude #1, Jitske Schols makes an imaginary journey back to the 19th century and visits the estate of Ewijckshoeve in Lage Vuursche.
-Schols grew up at this estate and enjoyed a happy and peaceful youth surrounded by nature, not being aware that this place formed the backdrop for a huge tragedy which happened a century earlier.
+Schols grew up at this estate and enjoyed a happy and peaceful youth surrounded by nature, not being aware that this place formed the backdrop for a huge tragedy that happened a century earlier.

 In 1889, the young woman Anna Witsen puts an end to her life by drowning herself in the pond of Ewijckshoeve.
 The estate was at that time owned by the aristocratic Witsen family.
 The famous etcher / painter / photographer Willem Witsen spent a lot of time there with his artist friends from the ‘Tachtigers’ movement.
 The death of his sister Anna Witsen did not leave him and his friends untouched.
 The incident can be found, directly and indirectly, in many artistic expressions from that time.